Welcome to My American Meltingpot.

 My American Meltingpot is written and edited by me, Lori L. Tharps, author, professor, journalist and mom.
 I actually started the Meltingpot back in 2006 and you can actually go back to the original site and read all my old posts.
 Or you can just start fresh with us right here.
 In general, these are the topics we like to savor.
 (Please note, I keep using the royal ‘we’ but, seriously, it’s just me writing here.)

 • Books.
 I love books.
 I write books.
 I used to be a book reviewer at Entertainment Weekly magazine.
-I am partial to stories with multicultural characters and I am sucker for a good love story.
+I am partial to stories with diverse characters and I am sucker for a good love story.
 I also have a weak spot for Jamaican authors.

 • Black Hair.
 I wrote a really good book about Black hair in 2001, and ever since then, I’ve considered myself a hairstorian.
 It’s a weird speciality to have, but it is mine and I embrace it fully.